 2. Provide a seamless experience for shoppers

 When shoppers land on an unavailable product without any option of subscribing, they instantly have a negative experience, making them less likely to come back to your store again.
-But, with a back-in-stock alert set up, shoppers can have a seamless experience, from subscribing to the stocked out item to receiving the alert via their preferred communication channel.
+But, with a back-in-stock alert set up through a restock notification app, shoppers can have a seamless experience, from subscribing to the stocked out item to receiving the alert via their preferred communication channel.

 3. Increase customer satisfaction

-With an option to subscribe and later easily come to the product to shop, customers will leave with high satisfaction rates, making them less likely to choose your competitors over you.
+With an option to subscribe and later easily come to the product to shop with a Shopify out of stock notification, customers will leave with high satisfaction rates, making them less likely to choose your competitors over you.